aria-7553/discord-base/README.md

 - Slow: GitHub issues or something
 - Way slower (or never, if you're unlucky): wentaas@gmail.com

+## Thank yous
+A huge thank you to everyone in the [Serenity Discord Server](https://discord.gg/9X7vCus) and the [Rust Community Discord Server](https://discord.com/invite/aVESxV8) for their continuous help and bearing with my smooth brain

 ## Ideas I had but decided not to implement

 ### Handling permissions